What to do during an outbreak

 Do not move your animals

-Under state and territory laws, you can be prosecuted for moving livestock during a national standstill.
+You can be prosecuted for moving livestock during a national standstill.